cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 VDAFs ({{vdaf}}) have two essential security goals:

-1. Privacy: an attacker that controls the Collector and a subset of Clients and Aggregators learns nothing about the measurements of honest Clients beyond what it can deduce from the aggregate result.
+1. Privacy: an attacker that controls the Collector and a subset of Clients and a subset of Aggregators learns nothing about the measurements of honest Clients beyond what it can deduce from the aggregate result.
 It is assumed that the attacker controls the entire network except for channels between honest Clients and honest Aggregators.
 In particular, it cannot forge or prevent transmission of messages on these channels.

 1. Verifiability: an attacker that controls a subset of Clients cannot cause the Collector to compute anything other than the aggregate of the